theaayushdev/Calculator/README.md

-This project is a simple calculator application developed in [language/framework/library used].
+This project is a simple calculator application developed in JAVA (Using Swing)

-**Features**
+###Features

 Basic arithmetic operations: addition, subtraction, multiplication, division.